Get help finding somewhere to live if you've left or are about to leave the military and have nowhere to stay.

 Help you can get from the council depends on your circumstances.

-One of the conditions for qualifying for help is being classed as 'vulnerable'.
+One of the conditions for qualifying for help is being in priority need of housing.
 This applies if you have children.

 - you had a front-line role

 - you were released on medical grounds (you need a Medical History Release form)